What is password spraying?

 Businesses cannot rely on obsolete or point solutions to fight password spraying attacks, as not only do they fail to provide the needed protection but can also add to the long-term costs.
 Instead, they need a long-term approach that can enable them to disrupt fraud and put a stop to these large scale attacks.

-Arkose Labs adopts a zero tolerance to fraud approach, which helps eliminate fraud and preserve user experience.
+Arkose Labs adopts a zero tolerance to fraud approach, which helps identify suspicious activity while preserving user experience.
 The Arkose Labs solution shifts the attack surface to its network and instead of blocking any user - good or bad - it affords them an opportunity to prove their authenticity.
-The platform combines risk-based decisioning with intelligent step-up to clarify whether or not a good customer’s digital footprint has been corrupted by the fraudsters through the following steps:
+The platform combines risk-based decisioning with intelligent step-up to clarify whether or not a good customer’s digital footprint has been corrupted through the following steps:

 Real-time Analysis